Know How Viscous Fiber Helps In Weight Loss and their 2 types

 The viscosity of a substance is referred to as its resistance to stress, e.g., honey has high viscosity than water.
 Viscous soluble Fibers form a gel-like substance that remains in the gut, thereby, increasing the time taken to digest and absorb nutrients.

 Though there is no specific recommendation for daily viscous fiber intake, Nutritionists, however, advise that anything between 20-30 percent of your daily dietary fiber should be viscous fiber.

 This will give us prolonged satiety and a reduced appetite.
 Thus, as it gives the feeling of fullness, it helps in effortless weight loss.
 However, low viscous Fibers do not assist in weight loss.

-With the recent studies negating the intake of Fiber supplements for weight loss, it is always safe to opt for natural Fiber source for all who is on a Fiber diets.
+With the recent studies negating the intake of Fiber supplements for weight loss, it is always safe to opt for natural Fiber source for all who is on a Fiber diet.

 It is wise to gradually shift to high Fiber diets, as it will otherwise have side effects like diarrhea and other abdominal discomforts.